The VAT return is calculated based on:

-- Box 1 – VAT due on all income transactions and other outputs (which includes reverse charge VAT).
+- Box 1 – VAT due on all income transactions and other outputs (which includes reverse charge VAT, and postponed VAT accounting).

-- Box 2 – VAT due on acquisitions from the EU.
+- Box 2 – VAT due on acquisitions from the EU (NI only)

 - Box 3 – the total VAT due (i.e. the sum of boxes 1 and 2).

-- Box 4 – the VAT reclaimed on expense transactions and other inputs (including acquisitions from the EU and reverse charge VAT).
-It can include any input VAT on an expense transaction that you’ve identified as recoverable VAT or as a taxable purchase of services from outside the UK.
+- Box 4 – the VAT reclaimed on expense transactions and other inputs (including acquisitions from the EU, reverse charge VAT, Import VAT and Postponed VAT).
+It can include any input VAT on an expense transaction that you’ve identified as recoverable VAT or through cross border VAT reporting.

 - Box 5 – the net VAT to be paid to HMRC or reclaimed by you from HMRC (i.e. the difference between boxes 3 and 4).